 The Instrumental Enrichment programme (IE) is a curriculum in thinking, which is designed to enhance cognitive functioning, is based on Feuerstein’s theory of Structural Cognitive modifiability and a philosophy that all children, young people and adults can learn and change their level of functioning.

-The goal of the IE programme is the development, refinement, and crystallisation of thinking processes that are needed for effective thinking, problem solving, and decision making.
+The goal of the IE programme is the development, refinement, and crystalisation of thinking processes that are needed for effective thinking, problem solving and decision making.
 It focuses on transforming passive and dependent learners into more active self-motivated students.

 The Basic course is designed to accelerate cognitive development and develop social competence.
-The Basic course is aimed at learners working at a developmental age of 3 to 8 years, and for the older student who has a low performance level and needs a more systematic and developmentally based approach.
+The Basic course is aimed at learners working at a developmental age of 3 to 8 years inclusive, and for the older student who has a low performance level and needs a more systematic and developmental approach.

 IE Basic consists of a set of learning activities that develop basic concepts and thinking skills.
 Through a series of increasingly complex tasks, learners explore the operations of comparison, orientation in space, analysis of geometric shapes, numerical skills, empathy for others and the like – all with the help of a mediator who guides the learner to develop strategies for problem solving and analytic thinking.

 In Europe, IE Basic is delivered as a full curriculum subject in schools, delivered 40mins per day for two years – this achieves optimum meta-cognitive change and the significant, measurable outcome.